Article 1

 4. Onomastic plausibility

-If the clause frame is licit and the object chain is not excluded in principle, the remaining question is narrower: can בראשית plausibly bear nominal force?
+If the clause frame is admissible and the object chain is not excluded in principle, the remaining question is narrower: can בראשית plausibly bear nominal force?
 The claim here is limited.
-Onomastics cannot prove that berēʾšît is a name in Gen 1:1.
+Onomastics cannot prove that the consonantal sequence בראשית functions as a name or title in Genesis 1:1.
 It can, however, test the stronger objection that such a reading is grammatically impossible in principle.
+In such a reading, the initial ב is not functioning as the productive preposition “in/at” in the received Masoretic parsing; it is treated as part of a lexicalized nominal or onomastic form.

 Biblical Hebrew onomastics does allow phrase-like material to lexicalize as names.
 Most relevant are names built from prepositional bases, since these are closest in form to בראשית .
 Examples such as בְּצַלְאֵל and בְּסוֹדְיָה show that preposition-initial or phrase-like material can be lexicalized as a proper name rather than remaining only a freely compositional phrase.
 This does not mean that every such form is a name, nor does it deny the ordinary historical analysis of בראשית as ב + ראשית ; it means only that Hebrew naming practice does not exclude nominal force for a form with that surface shape.

 The force of the onomastic argument is therefore modest but real.
 It does not demonstrate that בראשית must be a name or title in Gen 1:1.
 It does show that a nominal value for a phrase-like, preposition-initial form is not excluded by Hebrew naming practice.
-The objection that berēʾšît cannot possibly function nominally is therefore too strong.
+The objection that the proposed name‑value of Bereshit cannot possibly function nominally is therefore too strong.
 At most, one may say that such a reading is unusual and must be judged in combination with the syntax and coordination profile already discussed.

 That returns the argument to its proper limit: onomastics keeps the reading in play; it does not settle it.